Routing and Navigation

-Routing and navigation is not intended to be the primary mechanism to interact with different parts of your UI or to maintain the state of the application.
+Routing and navigation isn’t intended to be the primary mechanism to interact with different parts of your UI or to maintain the state of the application.
 Directly changing the state of components and adding/removing them from the UI using Java APIs is easier and more efficient.
-In fact, if deep linking is not needed, even a large Vaadin application can ignore routing and navigation APIs for simplicity and only route the entry view to the root URL of the application.
-However, routing and navigation APIs in Vaadin help you achieve a decent level of deep linking relatively easily.
-Thus, we suggest routing at least the top-level views to different URLs and then utilizing more advanced features like parameters and nested routes for views where you need better deep linking.
+In fact, if deep linking isn’t needed, even a large Vaadin application can ignore routing and navigation APIs for simplicity and only route the entry view to the root URL of the application.
+However, routing and navigation APIs in Vaadin help you achieve a decent level of deep linking.
+Therefore, you should route at least the top-level views to different URLs and then utilizing more advanced features like parameters and nested routes for views where you need better deep linking.

 - Defining Routes

 - Using the Route annotation to define route URLs